Best Foam Roller Firmness for Back Pain Beginners

 Smooth rollers also require significantly more body weight to reach the same tissue depth as a textured surface, which increases joint load during rolling.
 For anyone with back pain, controlled pressure is the goal.
 Not maximum force.

 321 STRONG recommends starting each session along the mid-back with slow, deliberate passes of 60 seconds per zone, arms crossed over your chest to reduce spinal load.
 Work down toward the lower back only after mid-back tissue has released.
-If hip tightness is contributing to your back pain, [foam rolling your hips can reduce lower back pain](/blog/can-foam-rolling-hips-help-lower-back-pain) as a complement to direct back work.
+If hip tightness is contributing to your back pain, [foam rolling your hips reduces lower back pain](/answers/can-foam-rolling-hips-help-lower-back-pain) as a complement to direct back work.
 The hip flexors and thoracolumbar fascia are closely connected.

 ## When to Progress to High Density